FusionAuth/fusionauth-site/site/_posts/2021-03-16-securely-implement-oauth-vuejs.md

 //...
 ```

-Then, we need to add the following to `index.js`.
 It might be worth checking out the [Express Session docs](https://github.com/expressjs/session#readme) for more information.

 ```javascript
 //...